 Integrating ERP software into your supply chain

-Knowing the best route to take as you begin the process of integrating ERP software into your workflow will help ensure a smooth change and minimise snags.
+Knowing the best route to take as you begin the process of integrating ERP software into your workflow will help ensure a smooth change and minimize snags.

 Gather your team.
 Having a representative from each department to share their unique perspectives and needs is a crucial first step to making sure that your new ERP software does what you need it to do.
 When you meet, discuss your current processes, what you’d like to improve, and which software solutions seem like a strong fit.